August 2025

 So it did come off, and in so doing it revealed another glaring omission which is perfectly clear in the previous pic, I just was not looking for it.
 The nut that holds the brake arm onto the footlever on a good day is in fact 3/4 off the thread.
 So that was also about to become self-adjusting.
 I figured I might as well pluck the right side engine mount plate off complete with brake lever and footpeg to make things easier on reassembly and to be sure we did not find anything else.

 There was some good news.
 Once I had separated the brake cylinder from the caliper the brakes freed up and the wheel now turns freely, which is a first.
 No doubt the cylinder has gotten all sludged up and is holding some fluid pressure on rather than allowing it to bleed off.
-The other good news was that the grubscrew came out of thee alloy housing which holds the brake cylinder, and is often corroded up.
+The other good news was that the grubscrew came out of the alloy housing which holds the brake cylinder, and is often corroded up.
 Mind you, even though it is out there is no way the two parts will unscrew from each other, so they will need the boiling water treatment on the alloy to make it let go.

 'Anything else' showed up when I removed the flexible hose in order to remove the brake cylinder, to find that the swivelling functions of both the hose retainer and its mate which holds the brake anchor plate are seized solid, which means the rear wheel is sorta locked in place and explains why I met a bit of resistance when adjusting the rear chain.